groupserver/gs.group.encouragement/README.txt

 Make a Group Private
 ---------------------

 The final encouragement is to make a group private, rather than secret.
-With the running of `OnlineGroups.Net`_ we have noticed that people start *secret* groups as a matter of course (the default is *public*).
+At `OnlineGroups.Net`_ we have noticed that people start *secret* groups as a matter of course (the default is *public*).
 However, once a group gets to around a dozen members the boundaries of the group becomes loose, and its existence stops being secret.
 In addition, people have difficulty finding the group if they are not logged in.

-To alleviate this problem encouragement is given to the *site* administrator to change the privacy of the group from secret to public when more than eleven people are members of the secret group group.
+To alleviate this problem encouragement is given to the *site* administrator to change the privacy of the group from secret to public when more than eleven people are members of the secret group.

 JavaScript
 ==========